 The contact angles of deionized water on the pristine and modified Ti surfaces were measured by the sessile drop method in a goniometer equipped with the drop-shape analysis system (JC2000D1, Micaren, China) at room temperature.
-Each Ti disc was measured three times to calculate mean values of contact angle.
+Each Ti disc was measured three times to calculate the mean values of the contact angles.

-The surface morphology of the pristine and decorated Ti was characterized by field-emission scanning electron microscopy (FE-SEM, JSM-5600LV, JEOL, Japan) with a beam voltage at 15kV.
-The samples were sputter-coated by gold before SEM observation apart from the Ti discs modified by CS/Ag nanoparticles.
-The chemical component of the surface of CS/AgNP was identified by energy dispersive X-ray detector (EDX, Japan).
+The surface morphology of the pristine and decorated Ti was characterized by field-emission scanning electron microscopy (FE-SEM, JSM-5600LV, JEOL, Japan) with a beam voltage of 15kV.
+All the samples were sputter-coated with gold before SEM observation except for the Ti discs modified with CS/Ag nanoparticles.
+The chemical composition of the surface of the CS/AgNP discs was identified by energy dispersive X-ray detector (EDX, Japan).

 The size and morphology of the Ag nanoparticles was observed by transmission electron microscopy (TEM, Philips CM20).